mbed-ARYAN/LED-Toggle-with-CUSTOM-DRIVERS/README.md

-Thanks!
-Here's your final beginner-friendly README.md — updated with GPIO Pin 13 (PC13) as the LED pin for your STM32L433RC custom driver project:

-markdown
-Copy
-Edit
 # 🔌 STM32L433RC LED Toggle Using Custom Driver (STM32CubeIDE)

 This project shows how to **blink an LED** using a **custom GPIO driver** (written from scratch) on the **STM32L433RC** microcontroller.